alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---
-Within the [EU](https://www.gov.uk/eu-eea), there aren't special rules unless you export [controlled chemicals](#licences-controlled-chemicals), eg those with a military use or controlled drugs.
+Within the [EU](https://www.gov.uk/eu-eea), there aren't special rules unless you export [controlled chemicals](#licences-controlled-chemicals), for example those with a military use.

 Outside the EU, you must follow the [additional export rules](#additional-export-rules), as well the rules for any controlled chemicals.

-Export rules cover single substances as well as mixtures (also called preparations), eg paints, inks, glues or oils.
+Export rules cover single substances as well as mixtures (also called preparations).
+For example, paints, inks, glues or oils.

 $CTA